ELAM 10 Rafael Ferro Macias: Living conditions

 The boarding house of the school, which is annexed to the actual school by a bridge of sorts, consists of 28 available dormitories, each containing 8 bunk beds and thus housing 16 persons in each room.
 The school, therefore has enough capacity high enough for 448 students.
 This value excludes 4 rooms which are currently used by the ancillary staff of the school and also a separate section reserved for teachers.

 These rooms are divided into sections.
 The males dormitory has sections V1 to V4 and the females dormitory has sections from H2 to H4.
 Each section contains 4 rooms and a large communal bathroom which has seven toilets, six shower stalls, a large wash sink with six taps and a smaller wash sink with three taps.

 There are also several recreational areas on the campus.
-These include a tranquil, nicely shaded park in the front of the school with large poinciana trees used as an area for study and also for worship by various students.
+These include a shaded park in the front of the school with large poinciana trees used as an area for study and also for worship by various students.
 There are several sporting areas as well.
 These include 2 basketball courts, a volleyball court, and a sand area used to practice various sports such as beach football, beach volleyball and also for traditional games played by the students.
 There is also a driveway of approximately 120 metres used for athletic activity.

-There are also several useful facilities on the campus such as a washroom, a general dining room and a nurses bay.
-Also, there are intranet facilities with highly restricted internet in each classroom where students have the opportunity to communicate with family and persons from other schools using email addresses given to them by the school.
+There are also several useful facilities on the campus such as a washroom, a general dining room and a nurse bay.
+Also, there are intranet facilities with highly restricted internet in each classroom where students have the opportunity to communicate with family and people from other schools using email addresses given to them by the school.